trendct-data/occupation-wages-states/stories/story_MT.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Montana was among <span class='occ_title_em'>Demonstrators and product promoters</span>.
+The biggest decline for any job category in Montana was among <span class='occ_title_em'>demonstrators and product promoters</span>.
 In 1999, there were 2,020 employees.
 But by 2015, that figure declined 95.54 percent to 90.

 The jobs that had gained the most employees was dental hygienists.
 There were 2,500 percent more workers in 2014 as compared to 2000.
 Overall, the total number of workers grew from 30 to 780 in Montana.